Resilience in a time of war: Wartime stress and teens

 Information contained in this brochure should not be used as a substitute for professional health and mental health care or consultation.
 Individuals who believe they may need or benefit from care should consult a psychologist or other licensed health/mental health professional.

 APA gratefully acknowledges the following contributors to this publication:

 Mary K. Alvord, PhD, director, Group Therapy Center at Alvord, Baker, and Associates, LLC, Silver Spring, MD

 Rosalind Dorlen, PsyD, ABPP, CAPP board member, Allied Professional Staff, Overlook Hospital, Summit, NJ

 Robin H. Gurwitch, PhD, associate professor, University of Oklahoma Health Sciences Center's Department of Pediatrics

 Ronald S. Palomares, PhD, assistant executive director, Practice Directorate, American Psychological Association

 American Psychological Association

 APA, located in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States.
-Its membership includes more than 134,000 researchers, educators, clinicians, consultants and students.
+Its membership includes nearly 130,000 researchers, educators, clinicians, consultants and students.
 APA works to advance psychology as a science and profession and as a means of promoting health and human welfare.